 This is what I learned that now makes me internally react every time I come across the name “Blackbeard.”.
-And I will tell it to you in the least flowery language possible, so that you’ll see how incredible this guy was even without hyperbole.
+And I'll tell it to you in the least flowery language possible, to show you how incredible this guy was without hyperbole.
 So for the rest of this paragraph, no more “-ly” adverbs.
 Blackbeard, who went by the name Edward Teach (or Thatch, depending on things I don’t understand), commanded four vessels and some 400 crewmen at the peak of his piracy at the beginning of the 18th century.
-He would entwine treated cannon fuses into his
+He would entwine treated cannon fuses into his hair and beard and then light them to augment his already fierce and diabolical appearance.
+He captured at least 45 vessels in his career, many of which didn’t even offer a fight because of his reputation.
+He once blockaded the entire city of Charleston, SC, for a week until they surrendered medical supplies to him.
+He died in battle at Ocracoke Inlet, NC, with 20 sword cuts and five musket-ball wounds before being beheaded.

 This guy was bad, bad Leroy Brown.
 And if you still have doubt, lean in closer to your computer screen and listen to me tell of the resting place of his cranium.
-While his body was thrown to the caprices of Ocracoke Inlet (see my visit to that site here), his decapitated head ended up shoved on a pike in Hampton Harbor, VA.
+While his body was thrown to the caprices of Ocracoke Inlet, his decapitated head ended up shoved on a pike in Hampton Harbor, VA.
 John the Baptist, William Wallace, James Earl Jones in Conan the Barbarian.
 You pretty much have to shake the world a bit to have your head valued as a trophy.

 Oh, and did I mention he did all of this in a time span of less than two years?
 Any man that can make a myth of himself in that short a period deserves all the romanticizing that people do to him.
 Including me.
 So from here on out, tons of “-ly” adverbs.